FlagOpen/FlagScale/README.md

   * `LOAD_DIR`: the directory for loading the original checkpoint.
   * `SAVE_DIR`: the directory for saving the merged checkpoint.
   * `FlagScale_HOME`: the directory of FlagScale.
-  * `loader`: The loading method .if it's mcore, it means using the transformer engine to load the checkpoint. if it's transformers, it means the checkpoint format to load is Huggingface .
+  * `loader`: The loading method .if it's mcore, it means to load the checkpoint of transformer engine. if it's transformers, it means the checkpoint format to load is Huggingface .
-  * `saver`: The saving method .if it's mcore, it means using the transformer engine to save the checkpoint. if it's transformers, it means the checkpoint format to save is Huggingface .
+  * `saver`: The saving method .if it's mcore, it means to save the checkpoint of transformer engine. if it's transformers, it means the checkpoint format to save is Huggingface .

 Note that the above configuration is for converting Aquila-34B and you may need to change the model configurations such as `num_layers` and`hidden_size` as needed.